Return to Quantonics English Language Remediation Index Page Arches

 Omnifferencing is always anihmatæ-ensehmble st¤chastic, thus we might als¤ insist ¤n it being plural.
 It is imp¤ssible, in quantum reality, t¤ ever is¤late a single, wh¤lly dec¤herent, inanimate 'difference.'
 All this demands that we, using classical terminology, declare quantum difference, just as we d¤ quantum negati¤n, as subjective.
 See subjectiv, subjective, negation is subjective.

-Quantum ræhlihty issi pr¤babilistihc, thus quantum p¤sihtih, s¤ any ¤mnihfferæncings may ¤nly æmærse n¤vel QLOs amd peaqlos.
+Quantum ræhlihty issi pr¤babilistihc, thuhs quantum p¤sihtih, s¤ any ¤mnihfferæncings may ¤nly æmærse n¤vel QLOs amd peaqlos.
 N¤ quantum ¤mnihfferænce can ævær bæ classically negative!
 Sææ ¤ur What is Wrong with Probability as Value?
 Sææ ¤ur QTMs.

 Page top index.